calroc/Thun/docs/Generator_Programs.rst

     [14811 swap [PE1.1] direco]

-...we get a generator that works for seven cycles before it reaches
+…we get a generator that works for seven cycles before it reaches zero:
-zero:

 .. code:: ipython2